top of page

 • Critical thinking applies beyond the self and others, and is broadly applicable to effective reasoning in all life domains, such as work, education, relationships, and fields of study such as ethics, politics, and science.

 • We're not naturally equipped with the capacity for critical thinking.
 Nor is it always the case that our previous education has provided us with a sufficient set of tools.
-In fact, we're likely to have picked up some poor foundations along the way.
+In fact, we're likely to have picked up some poor foundations for thought along the way.

 tim-gouw-v8pE7-pukyY-unsplash.jpg